gaperton/ionic-views/docs/optimization-guidelines.md

 Seems to be a good idea.
 Right?

 Nah, it's not!
 Surprisingly, **tests shows that the first option consumes less memory**.
-Second example throws out of memory exception in a situation when first one doesn't. *Function's bytecode takes more memory than the preallocated object, and both the heap and the code share the same memory quote.*
+Second example throws out of memory exception in a situation when first one doesn't. *Function's bytecode takes more memory than the preallocated object, and both the heap and the code share the same 64K memory quote.*

+## In doubts?
+Measure.

+There's the special API to [measure an amount allocated JS memory](https://dev.fitbit.com/build/reference/device-api/system/).
+It's not always 100% byte-to-byte accurate, but it can give you the good idea when your optimizations really helped or made things worse.

+    import { memory } from "system";
+    console.log("JS memory: " + memory.js.used + "/" + memory.js.total);